Bognar/bognar.old/_posts/2021-02-07-using-augmented-reality-in-projects.markdown

 author: Josip Bognar
 image: /assets/img/arjs.png
 ---
-Today I will show you a few simple steps to create augmented reality effect on your website by using ar.js.
+Today I will show you a few simple steps to create an augmented reality effect on your website by using ar.js.
-Thanks to Jerome Etienne repo: ar.js
-Also obj and mtl files from Ben Desai @ poly.google.com
+Thanks to Jerome Etienne repo: <a src="https://github.com/AR-js-org">ar.js</a>, and also OBJ and MTL files from Ben Desai @ poly.google.com

 {% highlight ruby %}
 <script src="https://aframe.io/releases/0.8.2/aframe.min.js"></script>